pivotal/docs-platform-automation/docs/concepts/upgrade.md

 ### Upgrade flowchart

-The [`upgrade-opsman`](../tasks.md#upgrade-opsman) task follows the flow based on state of an Tanzu Operations Manager VM.
+The [`upgrade-opsman`](../tasks.md#upgrade-opsman) task follows the flow based on state of a Tanzu Operations Manager VM.
 This flowchart gives a high level overview of how the task makes decisions for an upgrade.

 {% include "./upgrade-flowchart.mmd" %}